juntylpro1/secure-enterprise/catalog-onboard-da.md

 2. Select the product that was previously onboarded.
 A details page opens.
 3. On the **Versions** tab, select the version that you want to generate a manifest for.
 4. From the **Actions** drop-down menu, select **Download repo content**.
-5. Add the files into the root folder of your source code repository as `ibm_catalog.json`.
+5. Add the files into the root folder of your source code repository.

 ## Adding a variation
 {: #add-variation}